Senior

 Our motto is Ut Prosim: That I may serve .
 As a community we embrace service learning opportunities.

-Gifted students are helped to maximise their potential through differentiated learning experiences.
-They are provided an environment that challenges them, and supports them in their learning and through a plethora of enriching opportunities.
+High potential and gifted students are helped to maximise their potential through differentiated learning experiences.
+They are provided an environment that challenges them and supports them in their learning through a plethora of enriching opportunities.

 Students with special needs are identified early, using the expertise of the School Psychologist and the Learning Enrichment Team.
-Where needed, additional help is provided by special needs specialists and teachers’ aides.
+Where needed, additional help is provided by Learning Enrichment teachers and learning support assistants.

 Wellbeing

-Our teachers are outstanding, deeply committed educators who are experts in their field.
-They go the extra mile, by getting to know their students and how they learn, and tailoring their programs accordingly.
+We understand that student wellbeing and academic care are essential for learning.
+Wellbeing and learning are inextricably linked and both need to be nurtured for students to flourish in life.
+Our teachers are outstanding, deeply committed educators who get to know their students and how they learn, and tailor their programs accordingly.
+Our teachers combine learning frameworks to ensure wellbeing, thinking and learning are integrated.
 We provide appropriate levels of stretch and challenge, coupling this with high support, nurture and care.

 Danebank is the first all-girls Anglican Visible Wellbeing Partner School in NSW.
-Designed by Professor Lea Waters (PhD), a world-renowned expert in positive psychology, Visible Wellbeing™ (VWB) combines the science of wellbeing with the science of learning and teaching to make wellbeing visible in all classes and across co-curricular.
+Designed by Professor Lea Waters (PhD), a world-renowned expert in positive psychology, Visible Wellbeing™ (VWB) combines the science of wellbeing with the science of learning and teaching to make wellbeing visible in all classes and across co-curricular activities.

-VWB isn’t a set program, it’s a set of flexible practices that can be applied across any subject matter, and in all contexts – early learning, primary, secondary, and in the staff room.
+VWB isn’t a set program, it’s a set of flexible practices that can be applied across any subject matter, and in all contexts: early learning, primary, secondary, and in the staff room, to achieve a common language and framework for building wellbeing across the school.
 With the VWB approach, academic learning and wellbeing are truly integrated.

 In addition, our bespoke wellbeing programs promote health, positive emotion, engagement, relationships and build resilience.
 We work to ensure that our girls are connected to our community and develop a strong sense of belonging, identity and purpose.